 Are you among the millions of Americans who are in the market for health insurance coverage?
-If you’ve already started researching your options, you’ve probably come across insurance terminology such as short term medical insurance, supplemental health insurance, fixed indemnity, major medical and private insurance plans.
+If you’ve already started researching your options, you’ve probably come across insurance terminologies such as short term medical insurance, supplemental health insurance, fixed indemnity or limited benefit insurance, major medical and private insurance plans.
 But what distinguishes these plans from one another?
 And with so many choices available to you, how can you decide which type of insurance plan best meets your needs?

 Let’s take a closer look at each of these insurance coverage options.
 The more you know, the easier it will be for you to decide which plan to select.

-Flexibility Through a Pivot Health Short-Term Health Insurance Plan
+The Flexibility of a Pivot Health Short Term Health Insurance Plan

-Do you need medical coverage for a limited amount of time?
+Do you need temporary medical coverage for a specific amount of time?
 If so, short term medical insurance might be right for you.
 Uninsured people who may benefit from a short-term medical plan include those who:

 - Are looking for an alternative to COBRA